LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 :code:`cd` (change directory) to your required pipeline, and you're done!

 Before proceeding, note the IP address of the interactive node.
-You can find the IP address with :config:`ifconfig`.
+You can find the IP address with :code:`ifconfig`.

-The IP address will be needed for configuring workers.
+The IP address will be needed for configuring Workers.

 Launching Workers
 =================

-To launch workers, in a PBS Pro environment
+This guide is setup to help you launch workers in a PBS Pro environment; modify it to suit your RJMS system.

 Using your preferred editor, create a :code:`.pbs` script and paste the following lines: